MicrosoftDocs/executable-docs/README.md

     >**Note:** You can generate your own random suffix or use the one provided in the example above.
 The `openssl rand -hex 3` command generates a random 3-character hexadecimal string.
 This string is then appended to the resource group name to ensure that the resource group name is unique for each deployment.

-7. Add result block(s) below code block(s) that produce an output in the terminal that you want Innovation Engine to verify.
-Follow these steps to add a result block under a code block for the first time (if it does not already have one):
+7. Add result block(s) below code block(s) that you would want Innovation Engine to verify i.e. the code block(s) produce an output in the terminal that is relevant to benchmark against.
+Follow these steps when adding a result block below a code block for the first time:

+    - Check if the code block does not already have a result block below it.
+If it does, ensure the result block is formatted correctly, as shown in the example below, and move to the next code block.
     - [Open Azure Cloudshell](https://ms.portal.azure.com/#cloudshell/)
     - **[Optional]**: Set your active subscription to the one you are using to test Exec Docs.
 Ideally, this sub should have permissions to run commands in your tested Exec Docs.
 Run the following command:

         ```bash
         az account set --subscription "<subscription name or id>"
         ```
     - Run the command in the code block in cloudshell.
 If it returns an output that you would want Innovation Engine to verify, copy the output from the terminal and paste it in a new code block below the original code block.
-How that result code block should be formatted has been shown below, in this case as a result block for the command `az group create --name "MyResourceGroup123" --location eastus`.
+The way a result code block should be formatted has been shown below, in this case for the command `az group create --name "MyResourceGroup123" --location eastus`.

         **Example:**
         ```markdown